Amount:

 Other Things to Note:

-- 1Approved projects under this category must be complete and operational, including having received all goods and/or services, no later than September 30, 2022.
+1. Projects approved after October 12, 2022, under this category must be complete and operational, including having received all goods and/or services, no later than November 30, 2022.